igsr/gca_1000genomes_website/_faq/can-i-use-1000-genomes-data-imputation.md

   - can-i-convert-vcf-files-plinkped-format
 ---

-The developers of [Beagle](http://faculty.washington.edu/browning/beagle/beagle.html), [Mach](http://www.sph.umich.edu/csg/abecasis/MACH/download/) and [Impute2](https://mathgen.stats.ox.ac.uk/impute/impute_v2.html#reference) have all created data sets based on the 1000genomes data to use for imputation.
+The developers of [Beagle](http://faculty.washington.edu/browning/beagle/beagle.html), [Mach](http://www.sph.umich.edu/csg/abecasis/MACH/download/) and [Impute2](https://mathgen.stats.ox.ac.uk/impute/impute_v2.html#reference) have all created data sets based on the 1000 Genomes data to use for imputation.

 Please look at the software's website to find those files.